Tips for Visiting the Berlin Gendarmenmarkt Christmas Market

 How to get to the Gendarmenmarkt Weihnachtsmarkt

-The Gendarmenmarkt Christmas Market at Bebelplatz is easy to reach using Berlin public transportation.
+The Gendarmenmarkt Christmas Market is easy to reach using Berlin public transportation.
 Download the BVG Fahrinfo app for routes and tickets.

 Gendarmenmarkt Christmas Market hours and dates